terreng/simple-web-server/howTo/post.md

 The `httpRequest` tool has been moved [here](httpRequest.md)

+`global.tempData`: json This global variable is a place that you can store data if you need.
+It will NOT be cleared after the end of the response.

 Want to create a script compatible between this server and [Web Server For Chrome](https://github.com/ethanaobrien/web-server-chrome)?